GLUT1 deficiency: Presentation

 GLUT1 deficiency is characterized by an array of signs and symptoms including mental and motor developmental delays, infantile seizures refractory to anticonvulsants, ataxia, dystonia, dysarthria, opsoclonus, spasticity, other paroxysmal neurologic phenomena and sometimes deceleration of head growth also known as microcephaly.
 The presence and severity of symptoms vary considerably between affected individuals.
 Individuals with the disorder generally have frequent seizures (epilepsy), often beginning in the first months of life.
-In newborns, the first sign of the disorder may be involuntary eye movements that are rapid and irregular.
+In newborns, the first sign may be involuntary eye movements that are rapid and irregular.
 Patients typically begin to experience seizures between three and six months of age, but some occur much later.
 Other seizure types may occur, including generalized tonic clonic, focal, myoclonic, atypical absence, atonic or unclassified.

 Mothers of infants with this disorder usually have uneventful pregnancies and deliveries, with the child appearing normal and within typical birth weight and length ranges.
 Infants with GLUT1 deficiency syndrome have a normal head size at birth, but the growth of the brain and skull is slow, in severe cases resulting in an abnormally small head size (microcephaly).
 Typically, seizures start between one and four months in 90% of cases with abnormal eye movements and apneic episodes preceding the onset of seizures in some cases.
 Seizures usually are complex to begin with and later become more generalized.
 Seizure frequency is variable and a history of decreasing frequency during times of ketosis may prompt a diagnosis.
 It is estimated that 10% of individuals with Glut 1 Deficiency do not have seizures and symptoms are typically less severe in these cases.
 Most of these non-epileptic cases will still have developmental delay, intellectual delays and movement disorders such as ataxia, alternating hemiplegia or dystonia.

 Some symptoms may be present all the time (like walking difficulties), while other signs may come and go (like seizures or poor balance).
 These findings can be clustered under three major domains: cognition, behavior and movement.